anatoliisf/anatoliisf/README.md

-# Hi there, I'm Anatolii 👋
+# Hi there, I'm Nate 👋

 Seasoned Software Engineering Lead with entrepreneurial experience, skilled in both product-focused domains—e-commerce, travel, and nance—and infrastructure-focused areas such as developer